casanovalx/better-control/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-If its a feature request only , please see [discussions](https://github.com/quantumvoid0/better-control/discussions)

 **To Reproduce**
 Steps to reproduce the behavior: